tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 ### Table Data

 In some situations, I may need to get all of the reference data from one table and load it into another, however just like scripting out the table I need to load up SSMS, connect to the instance, find the database it is quite an involved task.
-Let&#8217;s see how we can do this with dbatools.
+Let's see how we can do this with dbatools.

 <pre>
 	<code class="ps">